How to Cook Brats in the Oven

 Jump to Recipe

 Grilling season is quickly fading (for us midwesterners at least) but football and tailgating is just at the beginning.
-Game day food is my favorite part of football parties and fall picnics.
+Game day food like sausage balls, slow cooker chili, garlic mustard chicken and pulled pork baked potatoes is my favorite part of football parties and fall picnics.

 What happens when the weather is poor or you don’t have access to a grill?
 What is the best way to cook brats indoors?
-This is the guide you need.
-We’ll teach exactly how to get crispy, yet juicy brats, right in your oven.
-It’s an easy dinner idea for any type of year.
+This baked bratwurst recipe is what you need.

-Yes, you can and should bake bratwurst in the oven.
-It’s a great method for beer brats, Italian sausages and even kielbasa.
+So yes, you can and should bake brats in the oven.
+It’s a great method for beer brats, Italian sausages and even oven baked kielbasa.

 What temp should brats be baked at?